New authors, beware of vanity publishers and experts making you offers that are too good to be true.

 If you decide to self-publish, you are the boss.
 For many authors, it has been an enjoyable and profitable choice.

-You will need to do everything, and pay for what you can’t do.
+You will need to do everything yourself, and pay for what you can’t do.
 You will probably need to pay for a book cover, an editor, negligible print book costs and book promotion.

 But your royalties will be much higher than if you were traditionally published.
 You can get up to 70% for every book sold if you use Kindle Direct Publishing (KDP).